vaysai/ArxivJava/README.md

 </dependency>
 ```

-Use the @EnableOpenAIAPI annotation in your main class
+Use the @EnableArxivAPI annotation in your main class

 ```java
 @EnableArxivClient